-Visual artist and professor Reginald L. Jackson was born in 1945 in Springfield, Massachusetts.
-He graduated from Springfield Technical High School in Springfield, Massachusetts in 1961 and received his A.A. degree in graphic arts, printing and photography from the Rochester Institute of Technology in Rochester, New York in 1965.
-He studied art for two years at Paier College of Art in Hamden Connecticut before enrolling at Yale University, where he received his B.F.A. and M.F.A. degrees in graphic design, film and photography in 1970.
+Visual artist and professor Reginald L. Jackson was born on January 10, 1945 in Springfield, Massachusetts.
+He graduated from Springfield Technical High School in 1961 and received his A.A. degree in graphic arts, printing, and photography from the Rochester Institute of Technology in 1965.
+He studied art for two years at Paier College of Art in Hamden, Connecticut before enrolling at Yale University, where he received his B.F.A. and M.F.A. degrees in graphic design, film, and photography in 1970.
 He obtained his M.S.W. degree in policy and planning from SUNY Stony Brook University in Stony Brook, New York in 1976, and his Ph.D. degree in communications and visual anthropology from the Union Institute in 1979.
 He completed post-graduate studies at the Massachusetts Institute of Technology in the department of urban studies and planning in Cambridge, Massachusetts.

-Jackson’s board affiliations, memberships and tenured honors include: the Boston Pan-African Forum, the Massachusetts Association for Mental Health, artist emeritus at Northeastern University's African American Master Artists in Residence Program, emeritus professor of communications at Simmons University, Society of Senior Ford Fellows and fellowships from the Ford Foundation and the Smithsonian Institution.
+Jackson’s board affiliations and memberships include: the Boston Pan-African Forum, the Massachusetts Association for Mental Health, artist emeritus at Northeastern University's African American Master Artists in Residence Program, emeritus professor of communications at Simmons University, Society of Senior Ford Fellows and fellowships from the Ford Foundation and the Smithsonian Institution.

 Reginald L. Jackson was interviewed by The HistoryMakers on November 15, 2018.